Postdoctoral Research Fellow

-- Solar wind dynamics around a comet - a 2D semi-analytical kinetic model, in press in A&A, Behar, Tabone, Saillenfest, Henri, Deca, Lindkvist, Holmström, Nilsson (arXiv preprint)
+- Solar wind dynamics around a comet - a 2D semi-analytical kinetic model, Astronomy and Astrophysics n°620, Behar, Tabone, Saillenfest, Henri, Deca, Lindkvist, Holmström, Nilsson (arXiv preprint)

 - The root of a comet tail - Rosetta ion observations at comet 67P, Astronomy and Astrophysics n°616, 2018, Behar, Nilsson, Henri, Bercic, Nicolaou, Stenberg-Wieser, Wieser, Tabone, Saillenfest, Goetz (arXiv preprint)

 - Non-resonant secular dynamics of trans-Neptunian objects perturbed by a distant super-Earth, Celestial Mechanics and Dynamical Astronomy n°129, 2017, Saillenfest, Fouchard, Tommei, Valsecchi (arXiv preprint)